Part. 1: Is link buying still a thing?

 There are also other platforms that actively provide paid links, like Fiverr, the global marketplace that provides a stage for freelancers, businesses, or people looking to hire or offer their services.
 Just a quick search will provide you with packages full of backlinks, many of which you can buy for just a few quid.

-How much do links cost?
+How much does buying links costs?

 Authority Hacker’s survey reported that the average cost of a paid link is $83.